influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 export GH_ORGS=hill-valley-preservation-sociey,the-pinheads
 ```

+When logging in for the first time, make sure to grant access to the organization you configured.
+The OAuth application can only see membership in organizations it has been granted access to.

 ### Configuring Google authentication

 Chronograf supports using the [Google OAuth 2.0 authentication provider](https://developers.google.com/identity/protocols/OAuth2) to request authorization and provide authentication.
 To use Google authentication, you need to register a Google application and use the assigned Client ID and Client Secret, as well as specify a Public URL.